 Good governance improves performance, manages risk, ensures accountability and enables a strategic perspective.
 But in a member-run organisation such as ours, special care must be taken to ensure that governance is not at odds with the democratic will of the members.

-As a former member of the NZNO Board of Directors, I have hands-on experience in the governance of our organisation.
+As a member of the NZNO Board of Directors, I have hands-on experience in the governance of our organisation.
 I see key functions of governance as including:

 • the maintenance of strategic oversight of the environment,